Livingpool/dcard-hw-2024/README.md

     - Cache-aside: Set [Key:url params, Value:search result] as cache when Public API is called
       - Pros: Easier to implement.
       - Cons: Less resilient to different queries.
-- Deployment on GKE
+- #### Deployment on GKE
-  - I used 3 nodes (machine: e2-medium), each containing a Go server, a MongoDB, and a Redis instance. \
+  - I used a 3-node distributed system (machine: e2-medium), each containing a Go server, a MongoDB, and a Redis instance.
-    1 node (machine: e2-standard-2) for an NFS server and client to facilitate ReadWriteMany operation for the 3 MongoDB instances. \
+  - 1 node (machine: e2-standard-2) for an NFS server and client to facilitate ReadWriteMany operation for the 3 MongoDB instances.
-    Ingress with a static IP to serve as a load balancer. \
+  - Ingress with a static IP to serve as a load balancer.
-    Note: due to resource limitations, this server might not be able to handle high load.
+  - Note: due to resource limitations, this server might not be able to handle high load.
-- Unit tests
+- #### Unit tests
   - I used [Testcontainers](https://testcontainers.com) to set up MongoDB and Redis.
     The testcases are in api/api_test/testcases.
     Test functions TestCreateAd and TestSearchAd use the created db clients to test if the APIs give correct responses w.r.t. the testcases.
+  - Implemented CI/CD workflow and semantic versioning using GitHub Actions.

 ### Benchmarks
 I used Vegeta as the load testing tool.
 The testing scripts are in load_testing/vegeta/create_ad and loadtesting/vegeta/search_ad.